pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 - What it does,
 - Who maintains it

-Finally, it is also often used to configure tools such as static type checkers (e.g. mypy), linters (e.g. black, ruff), and other tools.
+Finally, the pyproject.toml file is also often used to configure tools such as static type checkers (e.g. mypy) and code formatters/linters (e.g. black, ruff).

 :::{tip}
 Check out the [PyPA documentation](https://packaging.python.org/en/latest/tutorials/packaging-projects/#creating-pyproject-toml) if you are interested in setting build configurations for other tools.